Northeast Rural Property Buying Guide

 For more than 100 years, Country Living Loans, the mortgage lending arm of Farm Credit East, has financed farms, land and country homes across the Northeast United States.

-Today, we serve customers throughout Connecticut, Maine, Massachusetts, New Hampshire, Rhode Island, New York and New Jersey, and we continue to provide local, personalized service to the rural residents within our territory.
+Today, we serve customers throughout Connecticut, Maine, Massachusetts, New Hampshire, Rhode Island, Vermont, New York and New Jersey, and we continue to provide local, personalized service to the rural residents within our territory.

 Our Country Living Loans mortgage specialists are dedicated to turning your dream of country living into a reality.
 That’s why we developed the following rural property guide to help you get started on your journey.